How to Register a Company in Hong Kong

 Company structure chart

-Board resolution authorizing setup
+Board resolution authorizing the setup

 Director’s ID and proof of address